San-77x/ESP-32-Line-Follower-main/readme.md

 # LINE Follower Robot

-This is an Arduino-based project for a line follower robot with an 8-sensor array.
+This is an ESP32-based project for a line follower robot with an 8-sensor array.
 The robot uses PID control to follow a line on the ground and can make sharp turns when necessary.

 ## Hardware Requirements